baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

  find . -print0 | while read -0 file ; do ... done
 ```

 3. Extend the shell so that its for loop can handle a null-separated list.
 This one is harder; it’s not obvious how to do this.
-My current theory is that there be a new shell option ‘nullseparator"; when enabled, IFS is ignored, and instead \0 is the input seperator.
+My current theory is that there be a new shell option 'nullseparator"; when enabled, IFS is ignored, and instead \0 is the input seperator.
 Then, extend the shell’s for loop syntax so that if you say then in instead of in, this mode is temporarily enabled while the list is processed (the original setting is then restored).
 (I originally had null in, but using then in means that no new keywords are needed.)
 You could then do this:

 ```shell
  for file then in $(find . -print0) do ... done